A Perturbation Approach to Unconstrained Linear Bandits: High-probability Bounds

-The full proof can be found in \Cref{app:high-prob-dynamic:intro,app:high-prob-dynamic}.
-To understand the bound, consider first the branch where $\Omega_T\le d\cV_T$.
+The full proof can be found in \Cref{app:high-prob-dynamic}.
+To understand the bound, consider first taking $[d\cV_T\minOp\Omega_T]\le \Omega_T$.
 In this case the bound reduces to

 Therefore, the bound captures the same worst-case $G\norm{\cmp}\sqrt{dT}$ bound as \Cref{thm:high-prob-static} in the static regret ($P_T=0$) setting, matching the best-known result from the constrained setting up to poly-logarithmic terms as a special case \citep{zimmert2022return}.
-At the same time, considering the other branch, in which $d\cV_T\le \Omega_T$, we also achieve a per-comparator adaptivity similar to the result from the expected regret guarantee in \Cref{thm:expected-static}, with $R_T(\cmp_{1:T})$ bounded by
+At the same time, if instead we bound $[d\cV_T\minOp \Omega_T]\le d\cV_T$, we obtain a per-comparator adaptivity similar to the expected regret guarantee in \Cref{thm:expected-static}, with $R_T(\cmp_{1:T})$ bounded by

 Hence the bound retains the strong-adaptivity-like property discussed in \Cref{sec:expected-dynamic}, in which the bound automatically restricts to a sub-interval $[a,b]$ when comparing against comparator sequences which are only active on $[a,b]$, and also avoids $M=\max_t\norm{\cmp_t}$ in all but lower-order terms in the bound.